Disclosure: This post was originally published in October 2015. It has been updated.

 While it’s true that some people can become internet successes overnight, for most people this isn’t something that going to happen.
 There are a lot of good courses available for entrepreneurs but it is hard to pick them out from the thousands available.
 Therefore, before feeling like you have been scammed after purchasing a course it’s important to do your research and avoid making impulse purchases.

-What are your thoughts on purchasing courses to help you with your entrepreneur journey?
+What are your thoughts on purchasing courses to help you with your entrepreneurial journey?